-Figure 41: Proposed Kwai Chung Park Community and Recreational Facilities The community and recreational facilities in the New Town are generally sufficient to meet the population need.
+從南面望向葵涌公園的構思透視圖 PERSPECTIVE VIEW FROM SOUTHERN DIRECTION Figure 42: Proposed Kwai Chung Park Community and Recreational Facilities The community and recreational facilities in the New Town are generally sufficient to meet the population need.
 Opportunity will be taken to include more community and recreational facilities in new residential developments in particular in public housing developments and redevelopments.
-To help address the increasing demand for hospital facilities, the Kwai Chung Hospital will be redeveloped in phases with inpatient wards and rehabilitation facilities for delivery of a full range of psychiatric services.
-The Lai King Building of Princess Margaret Hospital will also have an extension block, expansion of diagnostic radiology service and provision of a geriatric day hospital with enhanced rehabilitation services.
-The proposed Kwai Chung Park at the ex-Gin Drinkers Bay Landfill site (Figure 41) is under planning by the Leisure and Cultural Services Department.
+To help address the increasing demand for hospital facilities, the Kwai Chung Hospital is being redeveloped in phases (Figure 41).
+Upon completion of the redevelopment project, it is planned to provide 1 000 beds and rehabilitation facilities for delivery of a full range of psychiatric services.
+The Lai King Building of Princess Margaret Hospital will also have a new extension block, with an increase of beds from 268 to 840 including beds for rehabilitation and palliative care services. expansion of diagnostic radiology service and increase in the capacity of geriatric day hospital with enhanced rehabilitation services.
+For the Yan Chai Hospital, a new building will be constructed to provide additional hospital beds using the existing open car park next to the community health and wellness centre.
+The construction of Kwai Chung Park (Figure 42) at the restored Gin Drinkers Bay Landfill sitewas commenced in Q4 2021.
 Whenever opportunity arises, the Government will continue to reserve land along the waterfront area for leisure purpose and enjoyment of the public.
-Road Projects In order to meet the traffic growth, Tsuen Wan Bypass and widening of Tsuen Wan Road are proposed and under study.
-New Cycle Track To complete the connectivity and enhance the recreational value of a comprehensive cycle track network in the New Territories, a cycle track between Tsuen Wan and Tuen Mun is under planning (Figure 42).
+Road Projects In order to meet the traffic growth, widening of Tsuen Wan Road, Tsing Yi - Lantau Link and Route 11 (section between Yuen Long and North Lantau) are proposed and under study.
+New Cycle Track To complete the connectivity and enhance the recreational value of a comprehensive cycle track network in the New Territories, a cycle track between Tsuen Wan and Tuen Mun is under planning (Figure 43), while a 2.3km-long cycle track running along the Tsuen Wan waterfront from Tsuen Wan Riviera Park to Bayview Garden (Figure 44) were completed and fully opened.

-Figure 42: Proposed cycle track between Tsuen Wan and Tuen Mun
+Figure 43: Proposed cycle track between Tsuen Wan and Tuen Mun